PowerTank Inflation System

 The rear tires of Red Rover only need 85-90 psi and the truck compressor can handle that.

-We had a “250 psi” 12 volt compressor when we had Training Wheels and that compressor was ineffective in topping off the motorhome tires at 90 psi.
-We were still in our house when we had Training Wheels and we acquired a high powered AC compressor to use on the motorhome tires.
-We don’t have the space for a high capacity AC air compressor in our rig.
+We had a “250 psi” 12 volt compressor when we had our motorhome, and that compressor was ineffective in topping off the motorhome tires at 90 psi.
+We were still in our house when we had our motorhome and we acquired a high powered AC compressor to use on the motorhome tires.
+We do not have the space for a high capacity AC air compressor in our rig.

 click on images to enlarge